Party of Democratic Socialism (Germany): Alliance with the WASG

-After marathon negotiations, the PDS and Labour and Social Justice – The Electoral Alternative (WASG), which had split from the Social Democratic Party of Germany some months before, agreed on terms for a combined ticket to compete in the 2005 federal election and pledged to unify into a single left-wing party in 2006 or 2007.
+After marathon negotiations, the PDS and WASG agreed on terms for a combined ticket to compete in the 2005 federal election and pledged to unify into a single left-wing party in 2006 or 2007.
 According to the pact, the parties did not compete against each another in any district.
 Instead, WASG candidates—including the former SPD leader, Oskar Lafontaine—were nominated on the PDS electoral list.
 To symbolize the new relationship, the PDS changed its name to The Left Party/PDS or The Left/PDS, with the letters "PDS" optional in western states where many voters still regarded the PDS as an "eastern" party.

 The alliance provided a strong electoral base in the east and benefited from WASG's growing voter potential in the west.
 Gregor Gysi, returning to public life only months after brain surgery and two heart attacks, shared the spotlight with Lafontaine as co-leader of the party's energetic and professional campaign.
 Both politicians co-chaired The Left's caucus in the German Bundestag after the election.

 Polls early in the summer showed the unified Left list on a "high-altitude flight", winning as much as 12% of the vote, and for a time it seemed possible the party would surge past the Alliance '90/The Greens and the pro-business Free Democratic Party and become the third-strongest force in the Bundestag.
 But, alarmed by the Left's unexpected rise in the polls, Germany's mainstream politicians hit back at Lafontaine and Gysi as "left populists" and "demagogues" and accused the party of flirting with neo-Nazi voters.
 A gaffe by Lafontaine, who described "foreign workers" as a threat in one speech early in the campaign, provided ammunition for charges that the Left was attempting to exploit German xenophobia.

 Although Germany's once-powerful trade unions distanced themselves from The Left in the 2005 federal election, some union leaders expressed interest in cooperating with the party after the election.
 A number of regional trade union leaders and mid-level functionaries were active supporters.